Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Conjugate gradient sampler

 In light of Rule of Thumb~\ref{quasi-thm:cg_convergence}, an effective preconditioner should modify the eigenvalue structure of $\bPhi$ so that the preconditioned matrix $\bm{\tilde{\Phi}}$ has more tightly clustered eigenvalues except for a small number of outlying ones.
 Larger outlying eigenvalues are preferable over smaller ones, as smaller ones cause a more significant delay in CG convergence.
 Additionally, a choice of a preconditioner must take into consideration 1) the one-time cost of computing the preconditioner $\M$ and 2) the cost of operation $\bv \to \M^{-1} \bv$ during each CG iteration.

-In the contexts of sparse Bayesian regression, the linear system \eqref{eq:linear_system_for_cg_sampler} admits a deceptively simple yet highly effective preconditioner.
+In the contexts of Bayesian sparse regression, the linear system \eqref{eq:linear_system_for_cg_sampler} admits a deceptively simple yet highly effective preconditioner.
 As it turns out, the choice

 yields a modified system \eqref{eq:preconditioned_system} with an eigenvalue structure ideally suited to CG.
 With a slight abuse of terminology, we call it the \textit{prior preconditioner} since it corresponds to the precision of $\bbeta \given \tau, \blshrink, \bomega \, ( \, \overset{d}{=} \bbeta \given \tau, \blshrink)$ before observing $\y$ and $\X$.
 Most existing preconditioners require explicit access to the elements of $\bPhi$ for their constructions \citep{golub2012matrix} and are thus useless when computing $\bPhi$ itself is a bottleneck.
-The Jacobi preconditioner $\M = \textrm{diag}(\Phi_{11}, \ldots, \Phi_{pp})$, known as one of the most effective for $\bPhi$ with large diagonals, is arguably the only reasonable alternative.
+Arguably the only reasonable alternative here is the Jacobi preconditioner $\M = \textrm{diag}(\Phi_{11}, \ldots, \Phi_{pp})$, known as one of the most effective for $\bPhi$ with large diagonals.
 Our numerical results clearly show superior performances of the prior preconditioner, however (Section~\ref{sec:cg_convergence_on_simulated_data} and \ref{sec:speed_up_from_cg_acceleration_on_ohdsi_data}).

 Noting that the prior-preconditioned matrix is given by

 we can heuristically motivate the preconditioner as follows.
 When employing the shrinkage prior, we expect posterior draws of $\tau \blshrink$ to satisfy $\tau \lshrink_j \approx 0$ except for a relatively small subset $\{j_1, \ldots, j_k\}$ of $j = 1, \ldots, p$.
 The $(i, j)$-th entry of the matrix $\tau^{2} \bLshrink \X^\transpose \bOmega \X \bLshrink$ is given by